 Pros and Cons of Outsourcing Terms List

 The Pros List

-Cost and efficiency savings – streamline your operation and get things done quicker and at a lower overall cost.
+Cost and efficiency savings – Streamline your operation and get things done more quickly and at a lower overall cost.
 Save up to 40% by outsourcing your IT.

 Technical ability – Get a team of experts instead of just one person.
 It is hard to be an expert in everything plus keep up to date with all the latest and greatest.

 Continuity and risk management – Unfortunately there is a high turnover rate with internal IT support.
 Every time it seems like you must start over again.
 Outsourcing provides long-term stability and consistency.